azizkhanp/interview-questions/README.md

 What is sonarqube? why your using it?
 What is code coverage in sonar qube?
 Git branch Strategies?
+Main
+Develop
+Feature
+Release
+Hotfix

+How do discard changes in working dir?
+#git checkout -- <file_name>
+#git checkout -- .

+we have 50 commits in DEVELOP branch out of which only 5 commits need to be pushed in RELEASE branch.
+--> Use git cherry-pick
+#git cherry-pick <commitsha>

+Developer has developed an app module in local with 100 commits, but now he wants to push all his changes in remote DEVELOP branch as a single commit?
+# git rebase -i HEAD~3 (last 3 commits)
+what is git stash?
+  when you want to switch b/w branches but not to commit the code, then we can use git stash to temp save the code Git stash command takes your uncommitted changes and saves them away for later use
+#git stash
+#git stash list
+#git stash pop <stash_name/ID>

 Do you have experience in configuration management tools like Ansible?
 Ansible playbook error checks
   ansible-playbook your_playbook.yml --check: Dry run of playbook, what will happen when play executed